 The Cruciform Gospel – Brad Jersak – Interview with Corey Jolin and Josh Hawkins

-Brad: In preparation for a weekend seminar with Fremont Community Church (Indiana – Aug.
-23-25, 2019), the pastors ran the following questions by me:
+Brad: In preparation for a weekend seminar (back in 2019) with Fremont Community Church in Indiana, the pastors ran the following questions by me:

 Question: Discuss the word cruciform.
 What does the word simply mean?
 What are you wanting to portray when using it in your book?

 Brad: Simply put, “cruciform” literally means “cross-shaped.”